antonio-petricca/filemerger-maven-plugin/README.md

 The **Tester** module is a self explanatory example:

 - [`tester/pom.xml`](tester/pom.xml): the plugin example configuration.
-- [`tester/src/main/resources/tester-resource.txt`](tester/src/main/resources/tester-resource.txt): the resource template to be merged with external files.
+- [`template-file.txt`](tester/src/main/assets/template-file.txt): the resource template to be merged with external files.
-- [`tester/src/main/assets/`](tester/src/main/assets): the external files folder.
+- [`tester/src/main/assets/`](tester/src/main/assets): the template and the external files folder.

 ---